This article explains how foreign currency sales are handled when multi-currency is switched on.

 - The total price is the total sell amount on the order row converted using the order exchange rate

-Exchange rates on sales orders, invoices & payments
+Exchange rates on sales orders, invoices and payments

 The order exchange rate is used to provide an estimate of the total base currency value, but it is not necessarily the final rate that will be used for the invoice or payments, which depend on various rules and settings.